 For a full listing of Matt’s publications please see our research page.

 Students and Trainees

 Grecia Tragodara is an undergraduate majoring in Computer Science.
-She came to CAPS to help with programming and building the data science infrastructure needed for speech production experiments using electromagnetic articulography (EMA).
+She came to CAPS to help with web design and programming and building the data science infrastructure needed for speech production experiments using electromagnetic articulography.

 Emily Zezas is an undergraduate majoring in Communication Sciences and Disorders.
-She is interested in speech production and perception, as well as developmental and acquired disabilities involving speech (e.g., apraxia of speech, stuttering, autism).
-She joined CAPS to complete an honors project designed to examine the time course of speech motor sequence learning.
+She joined CAPS to complete an honors thesis project designed to examine the specificity and time course of speech motor sequence learning.
 She is the recipient of the 2021 Outstanding Scholar Award from the UF Alumni Association and Honors Program.

 Angelise Bulit is an undergraduate majoring in Linguistics.
-She came to CAPS to assist with acoustic analyses of infant-directed speech and infant babble.
+She came to CAPS to assist with experiments designed to examine the mechanisms involved in speech motor sequence learning.